 (The photo, on the header above, was taken by Teresa Rust in June 2011.
 It is of tomb effigies on the the lids of Medieval knights’ sarcophagi.
 They are located in the little museum on the Isle of Iona in Western Scotland.)

 You have found the web/blog site of the Scottish prisoners of war from the Battle of Dunbar on 3 Sep 1650 and the Battle of Worcester on 3 Sep 1651.
 No, that is not a mistake; the battles did take place on the same day, just one year apart.
-These were two battles of the Third English Civil War (1649-1651).
+These are two battles of the Third English Civil War (1649-1651).

 The Battle of Worcester took place in Worcester, Worcestershire, England.
 It was the LAST battle of the English Civil Wars.
 The Scottish Royalists under “ Charles II attempted to forcefully regain the crown, in the fields a little to the west and south of the city, near the village of Powick,” from Wikipedia.
 The Scottish Royalists were defeated and thousands were taken prisoner.
 About 272 of them were exiled to the Massachusetts Bay Colony in 1652.
 They also served six to eight years each and many of them lived to own land, marry and rear families.
 There are also thousands of their descendants living today in the US.

 This web/blog site is an effort to bring together the known facts of these prisoners.
 They left their Scottish homes for war, never expecting that if they survived the battle, they would never see their homes again.

 By working together, we hope to knock down some of our brick walls.
 One of our main goals is to discover the birthplaces of our Scottish ancestors in Scotland.
-We will be using the usual research practices to do so, as well as, a DNA study.
+We will be using the usual research practices to do so as well as a DNA study.
 It is essential that you also join us at our Scottish War Prisoners Yahoo Group where we can answer your questions, put you into contact with more information, and perhaps help you find a new cousin.